 Physical Medicine and Rehabilitation Physician Services

-Our team includes a physician who specializes in Physical Medicine and Rehabilitation.
-This physician is involved in establishing general outcome goals and monitoring progress, as well as managing each patient's medical and rehabilitation needs while they are staying at the Center.
+Our team includes a doctor who specializes in Physical Medicine and Rehabilitation.
+This doctor is involved in establishing general outcome goals and monitoring progress, as well as managing each patient's medical and rehabilitation needs while they are staying at the Center.